Spiritual Engagement Project

 Who is Funding this Project?

-This project is funded by the Templeton Foundation through Duke University’s Center for Spirituality, Theology and Health http://www.dukespiritualityandhealth.org/proposals/astinvieten.html.
-It is also supported by the Fetzer Institute www.fetzer.org.
+This project is funded by the Templeton Foundation through Duke University’s Center for Spirituality, Theology and Health http://www.spiritualityandhealth.duke.edu/html Opens new window.
+It is also supported by the Fetzer Institute www.fetzer.org Opens new window.

 Back to top